 Dr Clifton’s research interests lie in the realms of behavioral ecology and life history.
 He has worked with a wide variety of terrestrial and marine organisms in both tropical and temperate habitats including coral reefs, East African savanna, kelp forests, and coastal wetlands.
 He is particularly interested in the environmental and demographic factors that govern where organisms are found and how their distribution and abundance ultimately influences spatial and temporal patterns of reproduction.
-Occasionally, he studies the dispersion and feeding response of anadromous fishes in the Pacific NW.
+Locally, he studies the dispersion and feeding response of anadromous fishes in the Pacific NW when conditions allow.
 Dr Clifton is also a contributing faculty member in the Environmental Studies Program.

-Investigations in Ecology and Environment (Bio 141) Next taught: Fall 2016 (by Dr. Bierzychudek)
+Investigations in Ecology and Environment (Bio 141) Next taught: Fall 2018 (by Dr. Metz)

 Marine Biology (Bio 221) next taught: Fall 2018

 Land Vertebrates (Bio 211) next taught in East Africa: Fall 2019

 Origins of life in the Universe (Bio 114) Next taught: tbd

 B.A.
 1981 University of California at San Diego